Introduction

 Step 1: OCR and Document Capture

 Optical Character Recognition converts the visual content of an invoice, whether it is a scanned image, a photographed receipt, or a native PDF, into machine-readable text.
+Intelligent OCR goes further by applying preprocessing steps including noise reduction, deskewing, and contrast correction before recognition runs.
+Our OCR software page explains how pre-trained models handle varied scan quality without template dependency.

 Step 2: AI Classification

+Once the document is readable, AI models identify the document type and apply the correct extraction logic.
 The system distinguishes an invoice from a purchase order, a credit note, or a delivery slip based on content and layout, not just file name.
 Automated document classification routes each document to the right extraction schema from the moment it enters the system.

 Step 3: Data Validation